-As one can see from the pseudocode, all operations are doing at most logarithmic work besides calls access.
-Thus it is enough to bound the runtime of access.
+As one can see from the pseudo code, all operations are doing at most logarithmic work (amortized, because of the splay call in find_root) plus an access.
+Thus it is enough to bound the run time of access.
 First we show an $O(\lg^2 n)$ bound.